 The best warabi mochi in Kyoto is made with the finest ingredients!

-The bracken flour used in all of the shops introduced above is made domestically.
-The prices are high because of the limited availability of the ingredients as only the finest quality are used in the making of Japanese sweets, so for that reason, because they are so exclusively hard to come by, it does force some traditional sweets shops to use alternative ingredients.
+The bracken flour used in all shops introduced above is made domestically.
+The prices are high because of the limited availability of the ingredients as only the finest quality is used to make Japanese sweets.
+Because they are so exclusively hard to come by, it does force some traditional sweets shops to use alternative ingredients.

 The reason for doing that without hesitation stems from a sincere desire to enable customers to savor the flavor of real warabi-mochi that can only be achieved by using authentic bracken flour.

-Not only in the selection of the ingredients, but the sincere effort and time devoted to the making of this traditional Kyoto mochi make it a treat that will further heighten your experiences in the ancient city of Kyoto.
+Not only in the selection of the ingredients but the sincere effort and time devoted to making this traditional Kyoto mochi make it a treat that will further heighten your experiences in the ancient city of Kyoto.

 *Prices and options mentioned are subject to change.